Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

-In this experiment, we study the effect of the distance metric chosen to determine the neighborhood of a data point (in the $k$-NN component) on the distrust values.
-To do so, we employ data set $\dee$ (Figure \ref{fig:exp-cat-train}) and calculate the distrust values for the entire query space with respect to six distance measures of \textit{braycurtis, canberra, chebyshev, cityblock, manhattan} and \textit{euclidean}.
-Although the distance metric is expected as an input in our implementation, however, the results as depicted in Figures \ref{fig:exp-metrics}, show general consistency across both measures.
+In this experiment, we study the effect of the distance metric chosen to determine the neighborhood of a data point (in $k$-NN component) on the \ru values.
+To do so, we employ data set $\dee$ (Figure \ref{fig:exp-cat-train}) and calculate the \ru values for the entire query space w.r.t.
+3 distance measures of \textit{chebyshev, manhattan} and \textit{euclidean}.
+Although the distance metric is expected as an input in our implementation, however, the results show general consistency across both measures (Figures \ref{fig:exp-metrics}).